 Has an arrest warrant been issued against you in Tarrant County or a surrounding area in Texas?
-It is in your best interest to immediately seek legal representation for help negotiating the most favorable possible outcome to your scenario.
+It is in your best interest to immediately seek legal representation for an experienced warrants attorney help negotiating the most favorable possible outcome to your scenario.

 Overview of Warrants in Tarrant County

 - What kinds of property does a search warrant allow authorities to look for?